NikolayDachev/ansible_collections/nikolaydachev/routeros_api/roles/ros_ip_dhcp_server/README.md

   RouterOS reference: https://wiki.mikrotik.com/wiki/Manual:IP/DHCP_Server#Vendor_Classes

-NOTE: Any "-" from RouterOS property is replaced with "_" for example in lease, "address-lists" is "address_lists", so the full var name is "ros_ip_dhcp_server_lease_address_lists"
+NOTE: Any "-" from RouterOS property is replaced with "_" for example, "address-lists" is "address_lists", so the full var name is "ros_ip_dhcp_server_lease_address_lists"

 Full variable list can be found under role defaults.